The 6 Best Places To Live In New Jersey In 2022

 On the opposite end, if you’re looking for somewhere quiet and affordable that’s still not too far from the city, Little Egg Harbor is a great place for families and young professionals.
 Your money goes much further in Little Egg Harbor compared to the rest of NJ, plus there’s low crime rates and good schools.

-Its location near the shore, as well its proximity to wildlife areas like the Bass River State Forest, make Little Egg Harbor a great place for nature lovers.
-It’s close to Atlantic City, and only a little over an hour drive from Philadelphia, too, making trips to the city for a night out or game day doable.
+Its location near the shore, as well as its proximity to wildlife areas like the Bass River State Forest, make Little Egg Harbor a great place for nature lovers.
+It’s close to Atlantic City, and only a little over an hour’s drive from Philadelphia, making trips to the city for a night out or game day doable.

 - Average Commute Time: 37 minutes

 Maybe you’re not looking for a place to commute from.
-Maybe you want a place where you can get away from it all or rent out as an investment property.
-What you need is a shore house, and you should start your search in Belmar.
+Maybe you want a house where you can get away from it all or rent out as an investment property on the Jersey Shore.
+What you need is a beach house, and you should start your search in Belmar.
 Belmar’s a small shore town with easy beach access and a cute downtown area.

-If you’re looking for your own shore house, or solid investment property, Belmar is a good place to get started.
+If you’re looking for your own beach house, or solid investment property, Belmar is a good place to get started.

 - Unemployment Rate: 6.8%